 VA Portland Health Care System

 Being in a state of good health is not just the absence of disease, but having both physical and mental well-being.
-Through the services that the Portland VA Medical Center offers through its Mental Health and Neurosciences Division, we aim to treat all Veterans completely.
-A full range of services from individual and group appointments, to treatment programs and therapy options for all Veterans is offered and available at the Portland VA:
+Through the services that VA Portland Health Care System (VAPORHCS) offers through its Mental Health and Neurosciences Division, we aim to treat all Veterans completely.
+A full range of services from individual and group appointments, to treatment programs and therapy options for all Veterans is offered and available at VAPORHCS:

 About the Mental Health Program

-The mental health service at Portland VAMC provides consultation, evaluation, and treatment for a variety of issues that can impact emotional well-being.
+The Mental Hhealth service VAPORHCS provides includes consultation, evaluation, and treatment for a variety of issues that can impact emotional well-being.

 We conduct research and training to ensure state-of-the-art treatment.

-Mental health services provided at Portland VAMC include treatments for —
+Mental Health services provided at VAPORHCS include treatments for —

 - depression, sadness, grief